Welcome

 After the Gathering Song, the celebrant and the faithful remain standing; the celebrant faces the people.
 All make the sign of the cross.

-In the name of the Creator, the Redeemer, and the Sanctifer.
+In the name of the Creator, the Redeemer, and the Sanctifier.

 Amen.